adesege/HelloBooks/README.md

 2. Install dependencies by running `npm install`.
 Ensure you are in your working directory.
 Run `cd /path/to/HelloBooks` to change.
 3. Start the server by running `npm run watch`.

-The application listens on port `8080` by default unless otherwise started in the environment port.
+The application listens on port `5000` by default unless otherwise started as an environment variable.

-Visit `http://localhost:8000` to access the front end or `http://localhost:8000/api` to access the `api` endpoint.
+Visit `http://localhost:3000` to access the front end or `http://localhost:5000/api` to access the `api` endpoint.

-## ENDPOINTS
+## AUTHENTICATION MECHANISM
-The endpoints are listed below.
-Where `:versionNumber` is the API version number.
-`/api/:versionNumber`
-1. `/users`
-    *    *POST* /signup - Creates a user
-    *    *POST* /signin - Logs a user in and generates a `JSON Web Token`
-    *    *POST* /:userId/books - Allow users borrow a book.
-    *    *PUT* /:userId/books - Allow users modfy a book.
-    *    *GET* /:userId/books?returned=false - Allow users get all the books they have borrowed but are yet to return
-2. `/books`
-    *    *POST* / - Allow users add a book
-    *    *PUT* /:bookId - Allow users modify a book information
-    *    *GET* / - Allow users get all the books they have borrowed but are yet to return
-    2. `/books/stocks`
-    *    *POST* / - Allow admin add a stock
-    *    *DELETE* - Allow admin delete a book
-    *    *GET* / - Allow admin get stock

-## JSON WEB TOKEN
-This application uses JSON web token to sign and verify user token.
+This application uses JSON web token to sign and verify users.
 The default expiration time is `24 hours` but this can be modified in the application config.

 ## MIDDLEWARES
 Some endpoints are restricted to logged users and admins only.
-E.g. Only admin can access `api/:versionNumber/books/stocks`.
+E.g. Only admin can access `api/v:versionNumber/books/stocks`.

-There are three middlewares defined in this application.
+There are two middlewares defined in this application.
-* Authenticate middleware - verifies a user's token and checks if the user is valid.
+* middleware - verifies a user's token and checks if the user is valid.
-* userAuthenticate middleware - verifies if the user is `user`
 * adminAuthenticate middleware - checks if the user is `admin`.

 ## RESPONSE STATUSES
 These are the common status codes used in the app.

 1. `400 Bad Request` - Used when there is a validation error.
 2. `500 Internal Server Error` - A generic error message, given when no more specific message is suitable.